itzsmoki/Keygram/README.md

 ## What it Does

-This Chrome extension enhances the Instagram streaming setup by adding a button to the streamkey input box.
+This browser extension enhances the Instagram streaming setup by adding a button to the streamkey input box.
 Once clicked, it sends the one-time use streamkey to a user-configured streaming server.
 The server automatically processes the key to route the stream from the server to Instagram.
 The extension includes a settings panel where users can configure the destination streaming server and optionally provide an authentication password for added security.

 <a href="server.md">Server Setup Guide (Linux)</a>